 Best for Most

-The best tracking and analysis on the list lets you test your emails, so you can clearly see the difference in engagement.
+Their tracking and analysis tools let you test your emails, so you can clearly see the difference in engagement.
 And geographic reports show you how well your list responds to what you’re sending based on their location.
 This is only the tip of the iceberg, let’s get into further advantages you’ll enjoy below.

 The 6 Best Email Marketing Options to Consider: